Her post–Ohio Supreme Court Preview: Confrontation Clause Issues

 III.
 Quality King: Facts, Procedural History, & Supreme Court Holding

-L’Anza sold hair care products to U.S. distributors.19 These distributors, per a distribution agreement, sold the L’Anza products exclusively to barber shops and salons.20 L’Anza promoted these products in trade magazines and at salons.21 It also sold these U.S.-produced products in foreign markets for prices 35%-40% lower than the U.S. prices.22 L’Anza’s distribution agreements prevented distributors from reselling the products to unauthorized resellers.
+L’Anza sold hair care products to U.S. distributors similar to the castor oil for hair growth.19 These distributors, per a distribution agreement, sold the L’Anza products exclusively to barber shops and salons.20 L’Anza promoted these products in trade magazines and at salons.21 It also sold these U.S.-produced products in foreign markets for prices 35%-40% lower than the U.S. prices.22 L’Anza’s distribution agreements prevented distributors from reselling the products to unauthorized resellers.
 But through a chain of unknown events a shipment of L’Anza products found it way back to the U.S.

 Quality King, a U.S. distributor, purchased this gray-market shipment of Lanza products from a distributor in Malta.23 Quality King then sold the L’Anza products at lower prices to retailer unauthorized by L’Anza.24 These sales undermined L’Anza’s pricing and exclusive marketing program.